samuelzeleke27/Churn-Analysis-/README.md

-# Churn-Analysis-
+#Churn Analysis & Visualization on Power BI
+##Project Objectives
-This project analyzes customer churn using PostgreSQL, Power BI, and Excel.
-It explores key factors such as gender, contract type, tenure, and payment methods to identify churn patterns and insights.
+The goal of this project is to analyze customer churn using PostgreSQL, Power BI, and Excel.
+The project aims to identify key drivers of churn and visualize these insights to help businesses improve retention strategies